pdfplum/pdfplum/http-pdf-generator/PREINSTALL.md

 #### `SHOULD_MAKE_PDF_PUBLIC` (required)

-Should the generated PDF in output storage bucket be public or private?<br/>
+Determines if the generated PDF in the output storage bucket should be public or private.<br/>
 type: **select**

 Whether the generated PDF file should be public or private.